Free-ranging dog: Management

 There have been campaigns to educate tourists about their interaction with free-ranging dogs.
 This includes the necessity of getting prophylactic vaccines when traveling to some areas, the immediate seeking of medical care after being bitten by dogs, in order to prevent diseases such a rabies, tetanus and infections, and exercising caution around stray dogs, especially when they are in packs.
 Lack of awareness of health hazards associated with free-ranging dogs can result in injury and even death among tourists.
 Since 1990, over 80 American tourists have died from rabies after being exposed while traveling abroad.

 The WHO and international veterinary organizations have expressed their concerns about a possible rabies outbreak in Europe due to the war in Ukraine.
 According to Four Paws, before the war there were about 200,000 stray dogs in Ukraine, but by 2024, the number is estimated to have reached about a million.
 In 2022, in the UK, the Department for Environment, Food and Rural Affairs enacted a temporary ban on importing dogs from Ukraine, Belarus, Romania and Poland.
 The ban was lifted on 29 October 2022, with new tighter animal health regulations entering into force.
 The UK is a rabies free jurisdiction, although a rabies-like lyssavirus, called European bat lyssavirus 2, exists in bats, and in 2002 a bat handler died due to this virus.
 Although there is no rabies in indigenous dogs in the UK, there have been cases of people dying of rabies in the UK in the 21st century, after contracting the disease abroad, with the most recent case occurring in June 2025, when a woman died of rabies in Yorkshire after having had contact with a dog in Morocco in February of that year.

-Popular culture

-British author Jilly Cooper wrote a series of children's books called Little Mabel, where Mabel is a mongrel puppy and her father is a street dog.